yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 In short, this process was both slower and potentially unsafe due to the risk of clearing the wrong render target.
 Not happy with this, Maide worked to sort it out, getting {{< gh-hovercard "10217" "the correct render target" >}} cleared.

 Time to introduce another term! `Descriptor Sets` are a feature of the Vulkan API.
-Their purpose is to allow the CPU to update input bindings, the list of resources used by a shader, without having to wait for the GPU to finish rendering.
+Their purpose is to allow the CPU to update input bindings, the list of resources used by a shader, in an efficient way.

-Previously, yuzu would share the same descriptor update queue for both host and guest compute pipelines.
+Previously, yuzu would share the same descriptor set update queues between guest operations (operations directly translated from a game) and host operations (operations yuzu performs to emulate specific Switch GPU features which don't exist in Vulkan).
-This would mistakenly end up binding the pipeline for compute shader data conversion concurrently with the binding for a guest pipeline.
+This could mistakenly end up with host operations overwriting the descriptor set updates of a guest pipeline during processing.
 At best, this would break the state of the guest pipeline, and at worst, it would take down the entire GPU driver.
 If you experienced random crashes in `Xenoblade Chronicles` games, `Luigi’s Mansion 3`, `Bayonetta 3`, among others, you might now know why.